antoineguillou/jquery-MaryPopin/README.md

 Then all you have to do is add some CSS.

 A new fullsize div with the id "popin-mask" is created at the end of the body tag.
+The popin element is placed inside that div.

 Here are some base styles you can use :